Haworthia turgida Haw.

 Haworthia turgida var. turgida, Aloe laetevirens, Aloe turgida, Catevala laetevirens, Catevala turgida, Haworthia caespitosa, Haworthia laetevirens

-Haworthia turgida vary in leaf size, shape, marking, and growth habit.
-It forms small rosettes, up to 4 inches (10 cm) in diameter, with glassy green leaves with “crystalline” textures.
-Leaves (20 to 40) are recurved at the tip, which is translucent and marked with green lines.
-Becomes reddish in strong light.
-Offsets freely to form small clusters quickly.
-In spring, mature rosettes produce single, upright, wiry stems carrying tiny white tubular flowers.
+Haworthia turgida a small succulent that vary in growth habit, leaf size, shape and texture.
+It forms rosettes, up to 4 inches (10 cm) in diameter, of glassy green leaves with "crystalline" textures.
+The leaves are recurved at the tip, which is translucent and marked with green lines.
+They become reddish in strong light.
+This succulent offsets freely to form small clusters quickly.
+In spring, mature rosettes produce single, upright and wiry stems carrying tiny, tubular and white flowers.

 How to Grow and Care